liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

-.. c:function:: int ARKSpilsSetGSType(void *arkode_mem, int gstype)
+.. c:function:: int ARKSpilsSetMassEpsLin(void *arkode_mem, realtype eplifac)

-   Specifies the type of Gram-Schmidt orthogonalization to be used with the ARKSPGMR or ARKSPFGMR linear solvers.
-This must be one of the two enumeration constants MODIFIED_GS or CLASSICAL_GS defined in ``iterative.h``.
-These correspond to using modified Gram-Schmidt and classical Gram-Schmidt, respectively.
+   Specifies the factor by which the tolerance on the nonlinear iteration is multiplied to get a tolerance on the mass matrix linear iteration.

    **Arguments:**
       * `arkode_mem` -- pointer to the ARKode memory block.
-      * `gstype` -- type of Gram-Schmidt orthogonalization.
+      * `eplifac` -- linear convergence safety factor :math:`(\ge 0.0)`.

    **Return value:**
       * ARKSPILS_SUCCESS if successful.
       * ARKSPILS_MEM_NULL if the ARKode memory was ``NULL``.
-      * ARKSPILS_LMEM_NULL if the linear solver memory was ``NULL``.
+      * ARKSPILS_MASSMEM_NULL if the mass matrix solver memory was ``NULL``.
       * ARKSPILS_ILL_INPUT if an input has an illegal value.

-   **Notes:** The default value is MODIFIED_GS.

-   This option is available only for the ARKSPGMR and ARKSPFGMR linear solvers.

-.. c:function:: int ARKSpilsSetMaxl(void *arkode_mem, int maxl)

-   Resets the maximum Krylov subspace size, `maxl`, from the value previously set, when using the Bi-CGStab or TFQMR linear solver methods.

-   **Arguments:**
-      * `arkode_mem` -- pointer to the ARKode memory block.
-      * `maxl` -- maximum dimension of the Krylov subspace.

-   **Return value:**
-      * ARKSPILS_SUCCESS if successful.
-      * ARKSPILS_MEM_NULL if the ARKode memory was ``NULL``.
-      * ARKSPILS_LMEM_NULL if the linear solver memory was ``NULL``.
-      * ARKSPILS_ILL_INPUT if an input has an illegal value.

-   **Notes:** The maximum subspace dimension is initially specified in the call to the linear solver specification function (see the section :ref:`CInterface.LinearSolvers`).
-This function call is needed only if `maxl` is being changed from its previous value.

-   An input value `maxl` :math:`\le 0`, gives the default value, 5.

-   This option is available only for the ARKSPBCG, ARKSPTFQMR and ARKPCGlinear solvers.
+   **Notes:** Passing a value `eplifac` of 0.0 indicates to use the default value of 0.05.